 Compared to other agricultural businesses, poultry farming is one of the easiest to get into.
 The startup costs are on the lower side, and the profit potential can be great.

 You’ll also need to establish what sector of poultry farming you will be focusing on.
-Will you be farming poultry for eggs or for meat?
+Will you be farming poultry for eggs or meat?
 You could also raise day-old chicks and sell them to other farmers or hatch eggs and sell them to companies and small farms.
-Your poultry business will require suitable bird housing for whatever type of business you choose to follow.
+Your poultry business will require suitable bird housing for whatever type of business you choose to create.

-To keep animals for farming purposes, you will need to understand your local municipality’s specific animal keeping bylaws.
+To keep animals for farming purposes, you will need to understand your local municipality’s specific animal-keeping bylaws.
 These regulations will determine where your poultry farm can be located, how the animals are maintained, and various other regulations.
 Contact your local municipality for this.

 Some other considerations when starting a poultry business include feed, vaccinations, and transport costs.
 Your poultry business should be within close range of the market or abattoir where you plan to sell the chickens.
 The further away it is, the higher your costs rise.
 The type of chicken feed you need changes depending on the age of the chicken.
 This feed can be expensive.
 Chickens also need to get vaccinated when hatched.